MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 When you deploy content to an empty stage, a new workspace is created on a capacity for the stage you deploy to.
 All the metadata in the reports, dashboards, and datasets of the original workspace is copied to the new workspace in the stage you're deploying to.

-There are two ways to deploy content from one stage to another.
+There are several ways to deploy content from one stage to another.
 You can deploy all the content, or you can [select which items to deploy](deploy-content.md#selective-deployment).

 You can also deploy content backwards, from a later stage in the deployment pipeline, to an earlier one.